 How to Get Rid of Fleas in the House

 Do you need to get rid of fleas in the house?
 Dealing with fleas can be a time-consuming problem, but it's not impossible to resolve by yourself.
 Don't make the mistake of thinking you need a professional when you do not.
 I've been in your shoes.
 In fact, I'm getting itchy just thinking about fleas.
 Because by the time you realize you have a flea problem, most likely a full-blown flea infestation has occurred.

 Don't panic, because a full-blown flea infestation sounds worse than it is, or maybe I'm just trying to make myself feel better about it.
-However, by using the time-tested methods below, you can effectively get rid of fleas and ensure they never come back.
+However, by using the time-tested methods below, you can effectively get rid of fleas.

 Well, we all know where fleas come from, or do we?
 Pets are wonderful company and they bring us endless hours of joy.
 However, the downside to having pets in the house is the fact they can bring in fleas.
 But don't blame pets entirely for a flea infestation; humans can track fleas into the house, too.